niko/action_nginx_mem_cache/README.markdown

 And Nginx sets a custom header - Mem-Cache-Key - to tell Rails about the cache key.
 This way the contruction of the cache key is done just at one place: Nginx (besides the fact that Rails adds 'views/' in front of every given action cache key).

 Functionally this caching is sort of a mixture between Rails page caching and Rails action caching.
 You still have the possibility to define a caching rule on a per-client (not per action) basis but keep away most of load from rails.
 And you have the added benefit of time-based expiration.
 Note that the default is 5 minutes, as for usual usecase this seems to be a sensible default (at least to me).
-Just use SOME_GREAT_INTEGER(TM) for no expiration.
+Just use `SOME_BIG_INTEGER(TM)` for no expiration.

 Usage
 =====